Drifter-Supremo/mindful-inkwell-journal/memory-bank/progress.md

 ## Completed

+- UI Improvements
+  - Renamed app from "Mindful Inkwell" to "Gorlea's Ink" throughout the application
+  - Added Gorlea logo to the AppBar and login page
+  - Enhanced Google sign-in button with official Google colors and logo
+  - Added a clean, minimal "no journal entries yet" message when user has no entries
+  - Improved login page with larger, more dynamic logo
 - Journal entries display improvements
   - Entries now sorted chronologically with newest first
   - Smart date formatting (relative time for recent entries, date format for older entries)